-Tools to help assess cases of CSA
+Tools to help assess Child Sexual Behaviours

 Professionals who work with children and young people often struggle to identify which sexual behaviours are potentially harmful and which represent healthy sexual development.

-The tool uses a traffic light system to categorise the sexual behaviours of young people and is designed to help professionals:
+The tool categorises the sexual behaviours of young people and is designed to help professionals: